Some of the things you need to consider before getting a divorce are:

 - If there is imminent danger to life and safety, call the police at 999, or go to your nearest Neighbourhood Police Post or Centre for help.

 - Seek medical treatment or examination if you are injured.

-- Seek advice from a Family Violence Specialist Centre (FVSC).
-The FVSC may also assist you in applying for a Personal Protection Order.
+- Seek advice from a Protection Specialist Centre (PSC) (formerly known as Family Violence Specialist Centre).
+The PSC may also assist you in applying for a Personal Protection Order.